-During the nine months ended September 30, 2021, the Company granted 128,905 RSUs to certain employees that vest over a period of three years, in the amount of one-third each year on the anniversary of the grant date.
-RSUs are equity-settled on each
+During the year-ended December 31, 2020, the Company started granting RSUs to certain employees, which typically vest over a period of three years, in the amount of one-third each year on the anniversary of the grant date.
+RSUs are equity-settled on each vesting date, subject to the grantee's continued employment with the Company on the vesting date.
+The fair value of RSUs granted was calculated by using the Company's closing stock price on the grant date.